chelsabeth/CS-game-of-life/README.md

 ## Building Your App
-visualizing the "Game of Life" 👇
+Visualizing the "Game of Life" 👇

 `The main entry point of your application should house the visualization of this cellular automaton.
 Include necessary components, such as:`
 * grid to display cells.